amitav1992/vault-openshift/README.md

-ault Agent Injector Tutorial: Inject Secrets to Pods Using Vault Agent by
+Vault Agent Injector Tutorial: Inject Secrets to Pods Using Vault Agent by
 Amit Ghosh
 Oct 5 , 2023